ealborn/cyberlinks/README.md

 This is what you need to open this project:

-- A web browser running a modern browser like Chrome or Firefox.

-## Get Started

-This is what you need to open this project:

 - MAMP or a similar local web server
 - An updated web browser, preferably Google Chrome.